Grauate Degree Programs

 The requirements for each of these programs may be found in the UofL Graduate Catalog

 - All applicants will be considered for Graduate Teaching Assistantships (GTA).
 PhD GTA positions cover full tuition, basic health care coverage and receive a stipend paid in 12 monthly installments.
 Teaching duties of GTAs may include supervision of undergraduate physics laboratories, tutoring and grading up to a total of about 20 hours per week.

-- Specific details of the application requirements may be found at the School of Interdisciplinary and Graduate Studies on-line application site .
+- Specific details of the application requirements may be found at the Graduate School's on-line application site .
 There is a non-refundable application fee which must be paid by credit card.

 - A complete application must include the following:

 - Two letters of recommendation

 - Official copy of undergraduate and any graduate transcripts

 - Official GRE (general section) scores.
 There is no specific minimum score required for entry, but your score will be used as part of the criteria to determine whether you are offered a place.
 The Physics GRE is not required, but is preferred for PhD applicants - a good score will likely improve your chance of receiving an offer.

 - Official ToEFL scores (for applicants for whom English is a second language).
 Minimum required score is 79.